-Seattle University has an Education Abroad Office that handles options for student study abroad programs.
-There are opportunities to go for a quarter, semester, or full school year.
+The Seattle University Education Abroad Office oversees student study abroad programs.
+There are opportunities to study abroad for a quarter, semester, or full school year.
 Most of these programs are aimed at undergraduate students, as there are a very limited number of classes one can take as a graduate student and receive transfer credit.

 In addition to Seattle University's study abroad opportunities, Albers offers a number of short-term courses abroad lead by faculty members, and exchange programs.

 Study Tour Courses are two week in-country classes.
 The groups explore a country to learn about the culture and history, but also visit local companies for presentations on international business topics.
 The subject of the course is dependent upon which class you are taking.
 Classes are given in marketing, economics, e-commerce, to name a few.